Cimorexave/Cimorexave/README.md

 ### Hi there 👋 My Name is Sina Sadeqi

 Starting Computer Network Engineering M.Sc this September; I'm a Full-Stack Software Developer specialized in Front-End Development. <br>
-Working on Algorithmic Trading and Web Scraping with Firebase cloud functions and puppeteer right now ... <br>
+Working on Algorithmic Trading and Machine Learning right now ... <br>
 Feel free to contact me.
 Have a good day! 🌱

 ## Skills